 The coronavirus outbreak of 2020 has caused tons of changes in everyone’s lives.
 That definitely includes the movie industry.
-Film studios were forced to push back nearly all of their planned films starting in mid-March as theaters shut down worldwide.
+Film studios were forced to push back nearly all of their planned films starting in mid-March 2020 as theaters shut down worldwide.
 A few of those movies found their way to digital film stores and streaming services over the spring and summer.
 However, the vast majority are still heading to theaters eventually.
-Disney, though, is doing something slightly different.
-It is releasing one of its biggest movies, Mulan, on Disney Plus, but will still release it to movie theaters in certain countries.
+Disney, though, did something a bit different with one of its planned theatrical films.
+It released one of its biggest movies, Mulan, on Disney Plus, but also released it to movie theaters in certain countries.

 What is Mulan, anyway?

 The 2020 version of Mulan is an adaptation of Disney’s 1998 animated film of the same name.
 Both movies are based on The Ballad of Mulan, from Chinese folklore.
 The 2020 version takes place in China nearly 2,000 years ago.
 The movie begins with the Emperor of China ordering that one male in a family must join the country’s army to fight off an enemy force.
 One family only has an old and frail patriarch, so his daughter, Hua Mulan, poses as a male and joins the Imperial Army to help fight off the invaders.

 Liu Yifei plays the title role of Mulan, while well-known actors Donnie Yen, Jason Scott Lee, Jet Li, Gong Li, and others are in the film as well.
 Niki Caro directed the movie, which was shot in New Zealand and China with a reported budget of about $200 million.
 While the 1998 Mulan animated movie was also a musical, the 2020 version will be a traditional action-adventure movie.
 Instrumental versions of the original film’s songs will be in the remake.
 One of the songs, Reflection, will be in the movie’s end credits, as sung by Christina Aguilera.